How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 - Any recipe calling for fresh greens

-We enjoyed our pak choi harvest in a stir-fry the same day—the freshness and flavor were outstanding.
+We enjoyed our pak choi harvest in a stir-fry the same day.
+The freshness and flavor were outstanding.
+For dozens more ways to use your fresh greens, our 36 Easy and Unique Microgreen Recipes cookbook is also loaded with go-to dishes that work with most leafy greens.

 Bonus: Converting to DWC (Deep Water Culture) or Kratky